ta4j/ta4j-wiki/Trendlines-and-Swing-Points.md

 ## Best practices & pitfalls
 - Swings need future bars: fractals confirm only after the `following*` window; ZigZag confirms after price moves by the threshold.
 Guard against `NaN` when rules fire.
 - Align parameters with timeframe: wide windows on low-timeframe data will feel sluggish; on daily/weekly charts they remove noise.
-- Keep price inputs consistent: if your ZigZag tracks highs/lows, feed the same price indicator into `RecentZigZagSwing*` and the trendline.
+- Keep price inputs consistent: pair `RecentZigZagSwingHighIndicator` with the ZigZag state's high source and `RecentZigZagSwingLowIndicator` with its low source.
 - Match lookback to data retention: if you set `series.setMaximumBarCount(250)`, keep trendline `barCount <= 250` or earlier anchors will be evicted.
 - Tune tolerance to the instrument: use absolute/tick-size tolerance for low-priced or fixed-tick assets; percentage works well for equities.
 - Watch performance with dense swing series: if you detect thousands of swings, lower `maxSwingPointsForTrendline` or raise the reversal/plateau thresholds to avoid combinatorial explosions.